-The holoturoidea have a long, cylindrical body.
+The Holothuroidea have a long, cylindrical body.
 They have a very simple morphology, as it is a tube with the mouth occupying one end and the anus the rear.
-It is brown-buff in colour.
+It is brown-buff in color.

 Sea cucumbers have separate sexes, but there is no type of external sexual dimorphism.
 There may exceptionally be some case of hermaphroditism.
 Spawning usually occurs in spring and summer, when the temperature of the water begins to rise.

 It is an invertebrate that lives on sandy beds with a lot of mud, frequently associated with corals and ascidia.
 They are usually at between 6 and 60 m in the Mediterranean, but it is not a particularly common species.